wtsi-hgi/hgi-vault/doc/design.md

 Note that this additional layer of management is trivially circumventable, by performing the underlying filesystem operations manually.
-This is an accepted trade-off.
+This is an accepted trade-off, which may nonetheless be mitigable with suitable `sudo`er rules.

 The following conditions should be checked upfront for each file and, if not satisfied, that action should fail for that file, logged
 appropriately:

 1. Check that the permissions of the file are at least `ug+rw`;
-2. Check that the user and group permissions of the file match;
+2. Check that the user and group permissions of the file are equal;
 3. Check that the file's parent directory permissions are at least `ug+wx`.